Lewis County Historical Society and Museum: Demolition cancelled

 A petition to save the station was undertaken by a city-wide canvass led by the Committee of Concerned Citizens for the Preservation of the Depot.
 The appeal was signed by over 1,000 people.
 The efforts were considered an important step that helped the station be added to both the Washington State Heritage Register and the National Register of Historic Places in 1974.
-However, Burlington Northern restated their concerns over safety as the depot was deteriorating.
-The company also voiced their concerns over the potential dangers if additional visitors came to facility, with dozens of trains passing by daily.

-Due in part to various political actions plans to demolish the depot were postponed into the summer of 1975 with the site beginning to be finalized for its use to the city and the Lewis County Historical Society.
+Demolition was postponed again into the summer of 1975 as the site was beginning to be finalized for its use by the city and the Lewis County Historical Society.
 Plans were continually waylaid under various concerns, including financial solvency, Burlington Northern's liability, and the county's requirement that the building was to be of use only as a museum.

 Burlington Northern officially announced on July 11, 1975, that the historic station would not be demolished.
 An interim agreement was reached that Lewis County could purchase the depot, assuming the county fulfilled promises to undertake safety and improvement concerns the railroad company had stated over the previous years.
-Failure to do so would have allowed Burlington Northern to retake possession of the site.
-The deal was still tenuous until September 29, when the railroad company agreed to lease the building to the county.
+The deal was officially signed in September 29, the depot allowed to be leased to the county.
 Burlington Northern specified requirements that it be used only as a museum and that the county must erect a fence between the railroad tracks and the platform.
-The original lease, signed on November 3, 1975, and spanning for 20 years, could not be cancelled and required a $1 payment annually; afterwards, the lease could be renewed annually in perpetuity and cancelled only if the county no longer wanted the building under their oversight.
+The original lease, signed on November 3, 1975, and spanning for 20 years, could not be cancelled and required a $1 annual payment; afterwards, the lease could be renewed annually in perpetuity and cancelled only if the county no longer wanted the building under their oversight.
 (Note: The 1975 lease agreement did not cover the adjoining parking lots.)